superfly/fly_postgres_elixir/README.md

 [Online Documentation](https://hexdocs.pm/fly_postgres)

-[Mark Ericksen's ElixirConf 2021 presentation](https://www.youtube.com/watch?v=IqnZnFpxLjI) explaining what this library is for and the problems it helps solve.
+[Mark Ericksen's ElixirConf 2021 presentation](https://www.youtube.com/watch?v=IqnZnFpxLjI) explains more about what this library is for and the problems it helps solve.

 ## Installation